Glycogen Depletion Workouts: What They Are & Why They Matter

 Lower Body Glycogen Depletion Resistance Workout

 Complete 3 rounds of the following exercises in rapid succession!
-Don't worry - You can take 1-2 minutes rest between each round.
+Don't worry - You can take 1-2 minutes of rest between each round.
 You can also do these exercises with or without weights.
 Do what challenges you and is within your physical capabilities!

 Exercise Reps